Ai Accountant

 Key takeaways

-• A working capital dashboard gives Indian SMEs and CA firms real-time clarity across cash, receivables, payables, and inventory, with India-specific nuances like GST, MSME rules, and UPI, NEFT banking realities.
+• A working capital dashboard for India gives SMEs and CA firms real time visibility across cash, receivables, payables, and inventory, factoring in GST, MSME payment rules, and UPI or NEFT banking realities so you catch liquidity problems before they become crises.

-• Track the essentials daily, DSO, DPO, inventory turns, cash conversion cycle, and aging buckets, then trigger alerts and workflows when thresholds are breached.
+• Track DSO, DPO, inventory turns, cash conversion cycle, and aging buckets daily, then set alerts that trigger action when thresholds are breached, not just passive monitoring.

-• Seasonality matters, set thresholds that flex during Diwali or monsoon months, and use weekly alerts with monthly trend baselines.
+• Seasonality matters in India.
+Set thresholds that flex during Diwali, monsoon, and harvest months, and use weekly exception alerts layered on monthly trend baselines to stay responsive without overreacting.

 Table of contents